alex/what-happens-when/README.rst

   single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+  After the OS has the IP Address and gives it to the browser, it then makes a GET (a type of HTTP Method) to said IP Address.
+When the request is made the browser again makes the request to the OS which then, in turn, packs the request in the TCP traffic protocol we discussed earlier, and it is sent to the IP Address.
+On its way, it is checked by both the OS' and the server's firewall to make sure that there are no security violations.
+And upon receiving the request the server (usually a load balancer that directs traffic to all available server for that website) sends a response with the IP Address of the chosen server along with the SSL (Secure Sockets Layer) certificate to initiate a secure session (HTTPS).
+Finally, the chosen server then sends the HTML, CSS, and Javascript files (If any) back to the OS who in turn gives it to the browser to interpret it.
+And then you get your website as you know it.

 DNS lookup
 ----------